AI For Main Line Clog Calls

 Occupied unit issues involving resident updates, access, owner pressure, proof photos, repeat complaints, or vendor-shopping risk.

-Outcome: Create a prepared response path that reduces repeat explanations and protects the relationship.
+Outcome: Create a prepared response path that reduces repeat explanations, protects the relationship, and flags restoration-sensitive handoffs.

 What operators actually care about